Why The U.S. Embassy In Iraq Became A Target Of Anger Again

 Now the U.S. troops help Iraqi special forces track down ISIS sleeper cells and prevent the ongoing attempts by the group to reconstitute and fight a guerrilla war.

 That's not all the U.S. is doing.
 It is still trying to stabilize and strengthen Iraq's fragile government.
-Iraq has shown encouraging signs of democracy — several real elections, relative freedoms compared with other states in the region.
+Iraq has shown signs of democracy — several real elections, relative freedoms compared with other states in the region.
 But the government is rife with corruption, barely enforces the rule of law and often has failed at preventing bombings and political assassinations.
 All groups have suffered, including Sunni and Shiite Muslims, Christians and the ethnic Kurdish minority.

-What has Trump's approach been?
+What has President Trump's approach been?

 President Trump has engaged little with Iraqi leaders, compared with his predecessors, George W. Bush and Barack Obama.
 He did not meet with the Iraqi prime minister when he went to see U.S. troops in 2018 — a snub noticed by Iraqis.
 In November, Vice President Pence did the same.